f5devcentral/f5-agility-labs-dns/docs/class2/module5/lab2.rst

 .. image:: /_static/class2/dlv-add.png

-For each line of output from the preeeding command create a "DLV Anchor"
+For each line of output from the preceding command create a "DLV Anchor"

 .. image:: /_static/class2/dlv-add-1.png